Supreme Luxury at Saseka Tented Camp, Hoedspruit, South Africa

 With the introduction of Airlink’s direct route between Cape Town and Hoedspruit on the 98-seater Embraer 190 E-Jet from September 2018, travel between the city and bush has become so much simpler and seamless.
 On a Friday morning, my daughter and I are brimming with excitement as we will be taking flight from Cape Town International Airport in this extraordinary aircraft.

 As the first South African airline to acquire Embraer E-Jets, Airlink has been instrumental in providing passengers with the best air travel options.
-Roger Foster, CEO of Airlink says: “The unique performance characteristics of the E-Jet family enables Airlink to operate within a challenging environment, including short field and ‘hot and high’ operations, while managing capacity and providing for growth.”
+Rodger Foster, CEO of Airlink says: “The unique performance characteristics of the E-Jet family enables Airlink to operate within a challenging environment, including short field and ‘hot and high’ operations, while managing capacity and providing for growth.”

 After a two hour and 20-minute flight, we land safely at Hoedspruit Airport, where we are collected for our road transfer to Saseka Tented Camp.
 Our arrival is met by the friendly staff at Saseka and we are shown to our impressive tented suite adjacent to the main area.